digital-work-lab/open-source-project/docs/pedagogy.md

 The course’s structure—a combination of block sessions, group work, and collaborative hacking sessions—is designed to support students through progressive stages of learning, from introductory overviews to focused project work.
 By understanding Git, Python, and other core tools, students build the foundational skills needed to work within Git-based platforms like GitHub, mirroring industry practices in tech companies.
-The project culminates in a final code review, where students’ contributions are integrated into the larger open-source project, emphasizing the value of their collaborative efforts and technical growth.
+The project culminates in a final code review, where students’ contributions are integrated into the larger open source project, emphasizing the value of their collaborative efforts and technical growth.
 This hands-on experience enables students to not only gain practical skills but also develop a mindset oriented towards problem solving, continuous learning and community-driven improvement.

 ## Objectives